Andronovo culture: Studies

 In a genetic study published in Science in September 2019, a large number of remains from the Andronovo horizon was examined.
 The vast majority of Y-DNA extracted belonged to R1a1a1b or various subclades of it (particularly R1a1a1b2a2a).
 The majority of mtDNA samples extracted belonged to U, although other haplogroups also occurred.
 The people of the Andronovo culture were found to be closely genetically related to the people of the Corded Ware culture, the Potapovka culture, the Sintashta culture and Srubnaya culture.
 These were found to harbor mixed ancestry from the Yamnaya culture and peoples of the Central European Middle Neolithic.
 People in the northwestern areas of Andronovo were found to be "genetically largely homogeneous" and "genetically almost indistinguishable" from Sintashta people.
 The genetic data suggested that the Andronovo culture and its Sintastha predecessor were ultimately derived of a remigration of Central European peoples with steppe ancestry back into the steppe.
+This is in particular defined by the majority (n=12) of R-Z93 SNPs.

+In a December 2020 study published in Sage Publishing, a remain was examined from the Andronovo-like Baigetuobie cemetery from Balikun County, Hami City, Eastern Tianshan Mountain.
+The single individual was found to be closely genetically related to the western steppe herders of Andronovo, Sintashta, Srubnaya and Fedorovo cultures.
+The examined individual was found to be carrying an explicit western Eurasian mitochondrial DNA (mtDNA) haplogroup belonging to K1b.

+Manjusha Chintalapati, Nick Patterson, and Priya Moorjani (in a peer-reviewed paper, July 18, 2022) estimate through DATES (Distribution of Ancestry Tracts of Evolutionary Signals) that genetic characteristics, typical of Andronovo culture's people formed around 900 years before this archaeological culture appeared, c.
+2900 BCE.

+Lazaridis et al. (2022), analysed the remains of twenty-three individuals ascribed to the Andronovo culture.
+Of the specimens yielding a pigmentation phenotype, 43.5% were predicted as blue eyed, while 34.8% were predicted as blond haired.
+78.3%, 17.4% and 4.3% of the samples had intermediate, pale and dark skin tone, respectively.